joeldev/JLRoutes/README.md

 }
 ```

 The JLRouteNamespace key refers to the namespace that the matched route lives in.
-Read more about namespaces: <https://github.com/joeldev/JLRoutes#scheme-namespaces>.
+[Read more about namespaces.](https://github.com/joeldev/JLRoutes#scheme-namespaces)

 These keys are defined as constants in JLRoutes.h for easy use.